Recognizers: $1 • $N • $P • $P+ • $Q • Impact of $-family

 Impact of $-family

-Gesture recognition was once difficult, arcane, and specialized.
-Then in 2007 came the $1 recognizer and the $-family that followed, making stroke gestures easy to add to any user interface.
+Gesture recognition can be difficult, arcane, and specialized.
+But it doesn't have to be.
+Published in 2007, the $1 recognizer, and the $-family recognizers that followed it, made gesture recognition easy to add to any user interface.

-Some of the core $-family publications were recognized, including:
+Some of the core $-family publications were recognized with awards, including:

 Beyond academic impact, $1 and the $-family have been rapidly absorbed into industry projects.
 For example: